The ability to be in the present moment is a major component of mental wellness

 ASIST Trainer (Applied Suicide Intervention Skills Training)

-Training in The Rewind Technique (A Trauma Therapy Technique)
+Training in The Rewind Technique

 I am a Registered Member of the National Counselling and Psychotherapy Society (NCPS) and work in accordance with their professional standards and ethical framework.